erinata/BuildParts/README.md

 ## Limitation

 Currently this plugin can only use the build system automatically chosen by Sublime Text.
 Therefore it will use the `Ruby` build system when the file extension is `.rb`.
-And this means you can choose to build parts of code using `Python` build system if those code are in a `.rb` file.
+And this means you cannot choose to build parts of code using `Python` build system if those code are in a `.rb` file.

 ## Operating Systems